Learn more about the residency program from current residents and faculty members, and hear what it’s like living and working in Baltimore.

 The Neurosurgery Residency program at Johns Hopkins seeks to deliver hands-on experience through rotations in neurosurgery, neurology and other areas, alongside research opportunities and patient clinical care under supervision of Dr. Henry Brem and world-renowned neurosurgical faculty members.
 By offering a well-rounded education, the program aims to create the new leaders of the Neurosurgery field.

-The deadline to submit your application for the 2022 match for a PGY-1 position beginning July 2022 is Friday, October 1, 2021.
-Interviews for the 2022 match will be held virtually via Thalamus on December 14, December 20, 2021, and January 21, 2022.
+The deadline to submit your application for the 2023 match for a PGY-1 position beginning July 2023 is Thursday, September 29, 2022.
+Interviews for the 2023 match will be held virtually via Thalamus in December 2022/January 2023.
 Applicants selected for the interview will be notified through ERAS.
 Virtual interview information will be included in your interview acceptance email.

 Hear from our leadership